AMagd/AMagd.github.io/projects.md

 </p>

 ## [2020] Computer Vision: UAV Localization
-Proposing a design for a landing station that can replace ArUco markers in harsh weather conditions.
-Then implementing an algorithm that uses this design to localize the UAV in 3D (with different precisions depending on the how much area is visible from the station)
+Proposing a design for a UAV's landing station that can replace ArUco markers in harsh weather conditions.
+Then implementing an algorithm that uses this design to localize the UAV in 3D (with different precisions depending on the amount of occlusion on the station)

 <p align="center">
 <img src="{{ '/assets/project_media/uav_localization.gif' | prepend: site.baseurl }}" class="center" />